madebyrise/Handbook/content/style-guide.md

+---
+title: Style Guide
+path: /style-guide
+---

 # Rise Marketing Communications Style Guide

 The Rise  Marketing Communications Style Guide sets standards for clarity and consistency in all Rise sales and marketing communications.

 *1. Guidelines for Writers, Editors, and Reviewers” gives advice on format, writing editing*

 Writing "Rise":
 ---

 Rise should only ever be displayed in capital letters in the Rise wordmark, using the specific design guide for the Rise wordmark which is displayed in Babas Neue.

 Otherwise, Rise should always be typed in standard title format, with the first letter capitalised.

 Tools:
 ---

 1. Email: Gmail and Grammarly

 2. Word documents and presentations: Google Docs and Google Slides

 Fonts:
 ---

 Fonts: We use the Roboto family, including website: we use Arial size 11 to ensure consistency in handling by all recipient email handlers.